dymmond/edgy/docs/fields.md

 Derives from the same as [ForeignKey](#foreignkey) and applies a One to One direction.

 !!!
 Tip
     You can use `edgy.OneToOneField` as alternative to `OneToOne` instead.
+Or if you want the basic ForeignKey with unique=True.

+!!!
+Note
+    The index parameter is here ignored.

 #### TextField